liskin/s2putty/README.txt

   Thanks Damion!
 - Potential fix for "Bad Name" errors seen on S60 in some situations.
   This should fix bug #1878884.
+- Increased the maximum password length from 32 to 64 characters on S60.

 See Changelog in the source distribution for more details.